MelakuDemeke/CVComposer/README.md

 3. **Design Customization:** Users can customize the design of their CVs and Cover Letters by adjusting colors and fonts to match their preferences.

-4. **Preview and Export:** Users can preview their documents in real-time and export them as downloadable PDF files.
+4. **Preview and Export:** Users can preview their documents in real time and export them as downloadable PDF files.

 5. **Responsive Design:** The platform is responsive and accessible on various devices, including desktops, tablets, and smartphones.